Vuescan Vs Canon IJ Scan utility. I unravel what works best in this video.

-I’ve got the number of photos on my flatbed, let’s take a look and see what happens.
-Ideally I would want to be able to select all of these photos and perhaps, change the resolution of the smaller one because I want to print that certain size and a bigger one,I want to reduce the scanning resolution if I don’t want to print that as big and I might want to change the “auto correction” on this image here because it’s faded.
+I’ve got a number of photos on my flatbed, let’s take a look and see what happens.
+Ideally, I would want to be able to select all of these photos and perhaps, change the resolution of the smaller one because I want to print that certain size and a bigger one,I want to reduce the scanning resolution if I don’t want to print that as big and I might want to change the “auto-correction” on this image here because it’s faded.
 Let’s have a look at what we can and can’t do.

 “Input”, “colour”,” preview resolution”, “scanner resolution”.
 Ok so I want to change that one there to 1200 so hopefully, that one is now set to 1200, let’s have a look at the different image now.
 Press the control key and I can draw a box around that one, that’s good so can I press ctrl key into a box around this one?
 I can’t!

-Ok well, it appears that you can’t select any other photos Poto 2?
-Can I change anything on that one, colour? is their colour balance? no! dust and scratches?
+Ok well, it appears that you can’t select any other photos Poto 2.
+Can I change anything on that one, colour? is their colour balanced? no! dust and scratches?
 There are no fading corrections as such and nothing in the output.
 Very confusing.
-I do not know what’s going on with this software the obvious place to look for cropping individual photos would be in “Crop”, but I think this automatic software basically says you can just do 2 and it’s going to do 2 and if they do it will be whatever it likes, it leaves you with no option but to do it do what it says
+I do not know what’s going on with this software.
+The obvious place to look for cropping individual photos would be in “Crop”.
+I think this automatic software basically says you can just do 2 and it’s going to do 2 and if they do it will be whatever it likes, it leaves you with no option but to do it do what it says